 Being as PDF’s can’t be edited in their original version with standard word processing applications such as Microsoft Word, it is essential to find yourself a reliable and robust PDF editor for your Mac.
 This means that you won’t be compromising the initial quality or more importantly the original layout of the document.
-Today we are going to look at some of the best PDF editors, both free versions and versions that you will have to pay for.
+Today we are going to look at some of the best PDF editors for Mac in 2020, both free versions and versions that you will have to pay for.
 The intention behind this is to give you as much information as you need to download the right editor for your requirements.

 How to find the best PDF editor for your Mac